smiletrl/smiletrl.github.io/content/post/golang-local-large-heap-allocated-variable.md

 >  Also, if a local variable is very large, it might make more sense to store it on the heap rather than the stack.

 I guess most go developers (including me ^) will be curious about how `large` is large that a local variable will be allocated to heap.
-For Go 1.15, the answer is `10MiB`.
-See [gc/go.go](https://github.com/golang/go/blob/release-branch.go1.15/src/cmd/compile/internal/gc/go.go#L19)
+For Go version 1.5 - 1.16, the answer is `10MiB`.
+See [gc/go.go](https://github.com/golang/go/blob/release-branch.go1.16/src/cmd/compile/internal/gc/go.go#L19).
+This was [originally defined](https://go-review.googlesource.com/c/go/+/4851/3/src/cmd/internal/gc/go.go#56) by the new Go Parser in Go 1.5.

 {{< highlight golang >}}
 var (